INL/BlackLab/aggregator/api-redesign/README.md

 JSON-related:
-- Consider avoiding dynamic keys<br>
-(e.g. having annotatedFields be an object with the field name as the key).
-There's no problems with encoding this (like in XML), but it does mean you can't easily specify a schema for the JSON structure.
-Also it makes (de)serialization messier (need custom (de)serializers, etc.).<br>
-  On the other hand, it can sometimes be convenient for the client to be able to look up fields by name.
-Iterating over fields on the other hand is a little less convient with objects than with arrays, so it might be a wash.
 - Consider adding a JSON request option in addition to regular query parameters.
   There should be an easy-to-use test interface so there's no need to manually type URL-encoded JSON requests into the browser address bar.